We Analyzed 8.7 Billion SSL Certificates in Q1 2026 to Detect Technologies No One Else Can See

 Methodology

-The data in this report comes from Cloudflare Radar Certificate Transparency monitoring, accessed on March 17, 2026.
-The primary analysis period covers February 14 to March 16, 2026, with month-over-month comparisons against the January 15 to February 14, 2026 period.
+The data in this report comes from Cloudflare Radar Certificate Transparency monitoring, accessed on April 2, 2026.
+The primary analysis period covers Q1 2026 (January 1 through March 31, 2026), with quarter-over-quarter comparisons against Q4 2025 (October 1 through December 31, 2025).

-TechnologyChecker.io's CT data processing ingests about 80% of global CT log data (roughly 2.7 billion certificate records per month).
+TechnologyChecker.io's CT data processing ingests about 80% of global CT log data (roughly 8.7 billion certificate records in Q1 2026, or nearly 2.9 billion per month).
 Our pipeline cross-references CT data with DNS records, HTTP headers, JavaScript fingerprints, and HTML patterns across 300 million+ unique domains to detect 40,000+ technologies.
 All proprietary detection data in this report comes from our internal systems.
 Market share and volume figures come from Cloudflare Radar.

 Certificate Authority market valuations are sourced from Mordor Intelligence (January 2026 report).
 SSL certificate adoption statistics are from SSL Dragon, sourcing data from January 2026.
 Enterprise SSL usage statistics are from CSC Global's published research.